paralleldrive/riteway/README.md

 1. Configure SWC to recognize React and JSX.
 2. Configure your project to use [absolute import paths](https://nextjs.org/docs/advanced-features/module-path-aliases).
 3. Configure SWC to recognize `.module.css` files or `.css` files in your Next.js project.
+4. Configure SWC to run `styled-jsx` plugins, if you use it.

 Here is how you can compile your code with SWC and run RITEway tests.